The 12 Best Things to Do in Munich, Germany

 Bavaria is the largest state in Germany and about as close to what you might consider ‘traditional Germany’ as you will get – think lederhosen, German beer, cows with bells and fairytale castles.

-Munich is also Germany’s third-largest city, with a population of almost 1.5 million people.
+Munich is also Germany’s third-largest city, with a population of nearly 1.5 million.

 1 | Walk the City

-Number 1 of our things to do in Munich is to walk.
+Number 1 on our list of things to do is to walk.

-We don’t often recommend catching public transport other than to and from the airport because you usually miss the details of the place you are visiting.
+We don’t often recommend taking public transport other than to and from the airport, as you often miss the details of the place you are visiting.

 Thankfully, most things to do in the city are relatively central.